 I heard a saying a long time ago and I’ve loved it ever since.
 It’s a “rule” for Christmas gift giving and can provide a good Christmas gift exchange ideas.
 We started this tradition that winter when I had a little one-year-old and now that we have three little ones, it’s something we’ve continued and plan on continuing into the future.

 Each person in our family gets 4 gifts.

 Something they want.

 Something to read.

 Hubby will buy my gifts, I will buy his, and we buy the kids gifts together.

 Advent & The Christmas Eve Box

 The Christmas Eve Box cost me just over $10 since I found the movie and pjs on sale and will make the treats myself.
-When Farmer Boy gets older I think we will probably turn this into family game night instead like my family did growing up.
+When the kids get older I think we will probably turn this into family game night instead like my family did growing up.
 That was always so much fun after we came home from Christmas Eve church service and played games in the light of the tree!
 Plus it doesn’t cost a dime as long as you already have the games or can borrow them from friends.

-We are so excited to spend our first official Christmas together and to spend it in our new little farmhouse!
-Because even though the gift exchanging part is fun, we are just looking forward to being together as our little family most of all.
+Our family always gets so excited for Christmas.
+Because even though the gift exchanging part is fun, we are just looking forward to being together as a little family most of all.

-What are some of your Christmas family gift exchange ideas that are frugal and stress free?
+What are some of your Christmas gift exchange ideas that are frugal and stress-free?